hci-a-if-its-2019/assignment-0-trus25/README.md

 This app is actually really good despite being free, although the UI is really hard to understand.
 When someone use it for the first time they would just break the toolbars.
 We can only use this app freely if we can remember all the hotkeys.
 ![alt text](https://github.com/hci-a-if-its-2019/assignment-0-trus25/blob/master/Images/Blender.jpg)

-**Solution**: Maybe include the list of hotkeys in the folder when downloading the app
+**Solution**: Although the developers are improving the UI on each update, at least include the list of hotkeys in the folder when downloading the app